antonioua/kubernetes-prometheus/Readme.md

 If you machine behind proxy then change var: p_enable = true

-## Launch 2 virtualbox vms with vagrant and privision them with shell script
+## Launch 2 virtualbox vms with vagrant and provision them with shell script
 ~~~bash
 $ vagrant up
 $ vagrant status